Patina: Acquired patina

-The green patina that forms naturally on copper and bronze, sometimes called verdigris, usually consists of varying mixtures of copper chlorides, sulfides, sulfates and carbonates, depending upon environmental conditions such as sulfur-containing acid rain.
+The green patina that forms naturally on copper and bronze, sometimes called verdigris, usually consists of varying mixtures of copper chlorides, sulfides, sulfates, and carbonates, depending upon environmental conditions such as sulfur-containing acid rain.
 In clean air rural environments, the patina is created by the slow chemical reaction of copper with carbon dioxide and water, producing a basic copper carbonate.
 In industrial and urban air environments containing sulfurous acid rain from coal-fired power plants or industrial processes, the final patina is primarily composed of sulphide or sulphate compounds.

 A patina layer takes many years to develop under natural weathering.
-Buildings in damp coastal/marine environments will develop patina layers faster than ones in dry inland areas.
+Buildings in damp coastal or marine environments will develop patina layers faster than ones in dry inland areas.

-Facade cladding (copper cladding; copper wall cladding) with alloys of copper, e.g. brass or bronze, will weather differently from "pure" copper cladding.
-Even a lasting gold colour is possible with copper-alloy cladding, for example Colston Hall in Bristol, or the Novotel at Paddington Central, London.
+Façade cladding (copper cladding; copper wall cladding) with alloys of copper, like brass or bronze, will weather differently from "pure" copper cladding.
+Even a lasting gold colour is possible with copper-alloy cladding, for example Bristol Beacon in Bristol, or the Novotel at Paddington Central, London.

 Antique and well-used firearms will often develop a layer of rust on the action, barrel, or other steel parts after the original finish has worn.
-On this subject gunsmith Mark Novak says “… This is what everybody calls patina, I call it a nice thick coat of rust…” The removal of such rust is often necessary for a firearm conservation to prevent further decay of the firearm.
+On this subject gunsmith Mark Novak says "...
+This is what everybody calls patina, I call it a nice thick coat of rust..."
+The removal of such rust is often necessary for a firearm conservation to prevent further decay of the firearm.